Squiggle/deno_todo/README.md

 `.devcontainer/Dockerfile` Dockerfile is based on Debian 10.

 - Installs Deno to `/deno` and makes available on PATH.
-- Installs `denon` (Deno filesystem watcher) as a script to improve development process
+- Installs [Denon](https://github.com/denosaurs/denon) the Deno filesystem
+  watcher) as a script to improve development process
 - `.devcontainer/devcontainer.json` includes the Deno extension for VS Code

 ## Deno commands